What We Know: Family Separation And 'Zero Tolerance' At The Border

 During a parent's detention, "ICE and ORR will work together to locate separated children, verify the parent/child relationship, and set up regular communication and removal coordination, if necessary," ICE says.
 A hotline has been set up to help parents and children find each other.

 "ICE will make every effort to reunite the child with the parent once the parent's immigration case has been adjudicated," a spokesman said.
-Parents being deported may request that their children leave with them, or may decide to leave the child in the U.S. to pursue their own immigration claim, ICE says.
+Parents being deported may request that their children leave with them or may decide to leave the children in the U.S. to pursue their own immigration claim, ICE says.
 For instance, they might suggest another family member in the U.S. to sponsor their child, as described above.

-However, The New Yorker spoke to lawyers and advocates who said there is no formal process or clear protocol for tracking parents and children within the system, and that chaotic systems and inadequate record-keeping make it difficult even to know which facility a child might be kept at.
+However, The New Yorker spoke to lawyers and advocates who said there is no formal process or clear protocol for tracking parents and children within the system and that chaotic systems and inadequate record keeping make it difficult even to know which facility a child might be kept at.

 And The New York Times reports that some parents have been deported without their children, against their will.